 On April 15, 2019, one of the most horrific fires of the year broke out when the roof of the Notre-Dame Cathedral in Paris went up in flames.
 The inferno lasted for around 15 hours as the world watched in terror.
-The fire completely destroyed the structure’s iconic spire that collapsed hours after the fire was initially noticed.
-Most of the wood/metal roof of the cathedral was also destroyed, with only about one-third of the roof remaining.
+The fire completely destroyed the famous landmarks’ iconic spire that collapsed hours after the fire was initially noticed.
+Most of the wood/metal roof of the gothic architecture cathedral was also destroyed, with only about one-third of the roof remaining.
 The interior of the cathedral didn’t suffer extensive damage thanks to the stone-vaulted ceiling that largely contained the burning roof as it collapsed.

 Architect Vincent Callebaut’s vision draws the ideas of science, art, and spirituality together.
 The architect suggests uniting the cathedral’s nave, roof, and new spire in a project he titled ‘Palingenesis’, derived from the greek word for ‘rebirth’.
 It features a garden underneath a three-dimensional crystal glass canopy.”transparency, sharing, and openness to our society’s development: such are the ideas conveyed by this new, diaphanous forest of notre dame, outlining the new face of the church in the 21st century,” Callebaut explained his vision.

 Studio NAB proposes a project that would turn the top of the cathedral into a greenhouse-like structure.
 The spire, in their vision could house a tower of beehives.

 “Our Proposal for the new roof and spire at Notre Dame Cathedral in Paris: A Phoenix rises from the ashes.
 The spire, clad in sand cast copper panels, emerges from the blackened stainless steel roof supported by flame charred glulam trusses in remembrance of what was and what can become.”